crptec/sinovate/docs/desktopqtwallet.md

 To unlock the wallet for only staking, follow the below procedure.

-NOTE: If the wallet is unlocked for only staking, the Staking menu Stake button must also be clicked to activate staking.
+**Note:** If the wallet is unlocked for only staking, the Staking menu Stake button must also be clicked to activate staking.